 If you are feeling self-conscious about your smile in Mauldin due to stains, yellowing, and discoloration, Dr. Michael and Dr. Meagan Crosland are here to help.
 Teeth whitening is a fast, affordable, and simple way to restore your smile and your confidence.
 Contact us now to schedule a consultation in Mauldin.

-To begin the process, you’ll come to Indigo Dental for a consultation with Dr. Meagan or Dr. Michael Crosland.
+To begin the process, you’ll come to Indigo Dental in Mauldin for a consultation with Dr. Meagan or Dr. Michael Crosland.
 They will examine your mouth, discuss your issues with your smile, and help you decide if teeth whitening is right for you.
 They will also recommend either in-office or take-home whitening.

 In-office whitening offers the fastest results, and is done at our office.
 Dr. Michael or Dr. Meagan will clean your teeth, cover up your gums with a protective liquid, and use cheek retractors to protect your tongue and cheeks from the whitener.
 Then, they will apply whitener directly to your teeth, activate it with UV light, and rinse it away.
 This process will be repeated until your teeth reach the proper brightness.

 To begin, Dr. Michael or Dr. Meagan will take molds of your teeth, and send these to a dental lab.
 You’ll come back in a few weeks to pick up a set of custom-built whitening trays.
 You will also get your set of professional whitening products, and instructions on how to use them.
 You’ll whiten your teeth for about an hour a day for 2-3 weeks.
 This is a great option if you have a busy schedule or simply would prefer to whiten your teeth at home.